w3c/wg-effectiveness/process.md

 ### Editors Drafts
 Editors Drafts are documents which individuals or groups work on as proposals to become Working Groups Drafts.
 Editors Drafts are an important part of many groups work; but they have no standing until they are upgraded to Working Drafts.

+### Reviewing Documents
+Documents can be reviewed as soon as they are published.
+Sending reviews in early is always advised.
+W3C participants often state that a document should receive "Wide Review"; but this term is not defined by the [W3C Process Document](https://w3c.github.io/w3process/#wide-review).

+Generally, all stakeholders of the Web Community should have the ability to review the document.
+An annoucnement will be made on [public-review-announce@w3.org](mailto:public-review-announce@w3.org) and the reposnible Working Group should also make requests to [Horizontal Groups](https://www.w3.org/Guide/Charter.html#horizontal-review) (e.g. TAG and the Privacy Interest Group) to gain their reviews.
+The group should do everything it can to ensure all group participants, implementers, affected industry players, the Horizontal Groups and the general public have had adaquate time and instruction to review the document.

+When the Director reviews the document during a [Transition Request](#) they will check that the correct level of reviews has been achieved.

 ### Implementation Experience
 ***Adaquate implementation experience*** is required to progress documents to W3C Recommendation.
 There is no checklist for "adaquate implementation experience", but group participants should strive to gather implementations that are publicly deployed, matching the proposed draft, and implemented by those other than the draft authors.
 For full guidelines see the [W3C Process Document](https://w3c.github.io/w3process/#implementation-experience).